raul23/SimulRPi/docs/README.rst

    </div>

 Each circle represents a LED blinking on a RPi and the number between brackets is the associated GPIO channel number.
-Here the "LED" on channel 22 turns on when a key is pressed.
+Here the "LED" on channel 22 toggles between on and off when a key is pressed.